 FireSmart case studies

 Being FireSmart works.
-Read real-life stories about how taking action before wildfire made a huge difference for two communities.
+Read real-life stories about how taking action before wildfire made a huge difference for a number of communities.